Frequently Asked Questions

 Q: How many regions will be hosting this type of competition?

 A: There are 10 regions across the state hosting regional competitions and selecting top teams for the statewide competition.
-A maximum of 120 teams will compete at the state level.
+Each region will send their top teams to the statewide competition.

 Q: My venture recently won $25,000 at another competition.
 Are we still eligible to compete?